Leo Baeck Leadership Corps / Scholarship to Israel

 Who can participate in the Leo Baeck Leadership Corps?

 The Leo Baeck Leadership Corps is open to students who commit to developing their leadership potential while in Israel and returning to share their skills and experiences at Beth Emet.
-Participation is open to any eligible Beth Emet high school student who has been accepted to attend or has an application pending to EIE and who successfully completes the Leadership Corps application and interview.
+Participation is open to any eligible Beth Emet high school student who has been accepted to attend or has an application pending to Heller High and who successfully completes the Leadership Corps application and interview.
 Members selected for the Leo Baeck Leadership Corps may receive a financial award from the Leo Baeck Scholarship Fund from the Beth Emet Foundation.
 In 5771 Beth Emet sent two students to the program - Itay Solomon and Yonah London - who spent their spring semester in Israel.